Dealerships, Chain Repair Shops and Independently Owned shops: What's the difference?

 Just because you don't know everything about how cars work and what's what when you open the hood, that doesn't mean you can't be an informed consumer when it comes to getting your car repaired.
 When you choose where you get your car repaired, you need to know what you are getting for the price you pay.
 You also need to compare apples to apples if you price shop.
 Here's some general information about your options when choosing which shop you'll trust to repair your car.

 Tanget!
 Wishing to finally modernize the outdated vibe of my old business.
-Insights about the whole appearance at http://stonecrafters.ca?
-Honestly an amazing masonry contractor in Etobicoke whenever necessary within the general Ontario areas.
+Insights about the whole appearance at https://dropspropscanada.ca?
+Honestly an exclusive photography backdrop shop in Canada with heart whenever necessary within the general Alberta areas.
 Value an opinion.
 Many thanks!

 Which kind of shop is best?